by ahnopologetic

 npx -y @smithery/cli install @ahnopologetic/canvas-lms-mcp --client claude

-package manager (recommended)The easiest way to install and run canvas-lms-mcp is using uvx:
+uv package manager (recommended)The easiest way to install and run canvas-lms-mcp is using uvx:

 uvx canvas-lms-mcp